RishithPaida/4501-Final/Documentation/README.md

 Feedback - There is a ui that shows you your current resources and gives you various options based on the state of the game and whats selected

+We organized our code into a controller and a subclass and used a lot of exports variables and states to prevent redundancy.
+We went into a bit of detail about this structure in our presentation.
+We added highlight to the buildings when hovered and to show whether or not they can be built.